TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Additional resources

-- Check out [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function if you are intersted in that.
+- Check out [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function if you are interested in that.